 Amazon Fire tablet deals take a cheap device and make it even more affordable.
-During sales events you'll be able to pick up a cheap Fire tablet for under $40 / £40, with more powerful HD options available for a fraction of usual tablet prices.
+During sales events such as the recent Prime Day, we saw it was possible to pick up a cheap Fire 7 tablet for as low as $30 / £25.
+Plus, there were larger and more powerful HD options available for very low prices, too.

 Not only that, but the Fire Tablet Kids Edition range is often reduced.
 The kid-friendly devices offer up a subscription to the Free Time collection of apps, games, and content as well as a lengthy warranty and a bumper case as well.
 They do come in a little more expensive than the standard models, though.